 A great Saturday for Lauren includes running, hiking, or working in her yard, coffee and a good book, time with family and cats, and daydreaming about her next trip.

 Mary Gray began her career at RMC Research in the spring of 2011.
-She has previous experience in several different research fields including occupational safety, nutrition, violence prevention and intervention, and public health.
+Her research experience spans the fields of STEM education, violence prevention and intervention, occupational safety, nutrition, and public health.
 Her rich and diverse research experience brings an added depth to her work in program evaluation, a field in which she can apply her methodological and analytic skills to a range of content areas.
-Mary has a passion for finding creative and innovative ways to analyze data and is most satisfied when she is able to translate the findings in meaningful and utilitarian ways.
+Mary has a passion for finding creative and innovative ways to analyze data and is most satisfied when she can translate the findings in meaningful and utilitarian ways.
 She completed her PhD in Applied Psychology from Portland State University.

-When not weeding through rows of overgrown data, Mary’s green thumbs can be found buried in her vegetable garden—or she might be lost in Pacific Northwest splendor on a hiking trail with her partner and their 2 beautiful children.
+When not weeding through rows of overgrown data, Mary’s green thumbs can be found buried in her vegetable garden—or she might be lost in Pacific Northwest splendor on a wild adventure with her two young children.

 Michelle Hendricks is an experimental psychologist by training who has spent her career evaluating behavioral health services and programs, especially substance use and violence prevention programs.
 Although she was trained primarily in lab-based experimental methods, she was drawn to applied research and evaluation by the challenge of designing rigorous research studies in the real world.
 Michelle is also motivated by the ability of evaluation findings to contribute to policymaking and to affect change.
 She happily spends much of her time wrangling data and conducting statistical analyses and delights in opportunities to learn new analytic methods and software.